How to Experiment Free Webinars

 This could be helpful if most of your audience / community is on Facebook and if you interact on a regular basis with them on that platform.

 However, you must know two things: you won’t be able to capture leads (e.g emails) and you won’t be able to invite a speaker on stage (unless you stream a Skype conversation…But brace yourself for the computer crash).

-On the other hand, you will able to get a certain number of attendees quickly, you can scale easily that audience, your recording is automatically posted to your community and the local files are available after the webinar.
+On the other hand, you will be able to get a certain number of attendees quickly, you can easily scale that audience, your recording is automatically posted to your community and the local files are available after the webinar.

 Free Webinar Software MVP: YouTube Live (or Twitch)

 If you wish to have a traditional webinar layout with screen sharing, you should probably need a software to create your own layout like OBS on mac.